 The coolest part about any adventure are the emotions that you experience upon seeing something new.
 It is a moment when almost all of your sense organs are engaged.
 Your wide-open eyes, expressing amazement at what they see, and every step you take towards the unknown — this is all unforgettable.
 And these are the things I felt when I visited the Bellapais Abbey — the best example of gothic architecture in Cyprus.

 Getting to the Abbey is quite easy.
-If you are in northern Cyprus, just go to the central square at the end of Girne Avenue and hire a taxi, which will cost 8 euros and take 15 minutes to get you to your destination.
+If you are in the part of Cyprus occupied by Turkey, just go to the central square at the end of Girne Avenue and hire a taxi, which will cost 8 euros and take 15 minutes to get you to your destination.
 If you are in southern Cyprus (for example, in Limassol), then take route A1 up to Nicosia, pass the Turkish border, buy car insurance and keep going towards Girne.
 Don’t forget to follow the traffic rules and drive under the speed limit — locals take road safety very seriously.
 Turn right before reaching the port (I recommend downloading Maps.me — a great phone app that works even when you are offline).
 Driving is going to be a real pleasure thanks to the beauty of the landscape.
 When you enter the small village of Bellapais, notice the narrow, cobblestone streets and the old houses.
 Keep driving and then park your car.
 On one side you will see the Besh Barmag Mountain and on the other side — a steep drop and majestic ruins.
 The sight is bound to take your breath away.

 Nearby is a small park, where many local residents like to socialize.
 There are many Turkish cafes and restaurants in front of the abbey, which is typical for tourist spots.
 We purchased our tickets (3 euros each) and entered the abbey.
 Since we arrived by noon, the place wasn’t crowded at all, which was great: we could wander around freely and absorb the atmosphere in silence.